steven0129/steven-fb-bot/README.md

-#messenger bot using nodeJS example: facebook api explorer bot
+#Messenger bot using nodeJS example: facebook api explorer bot

 the image of executing: